LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/print_message_3.rst

 and by calling the :ref:`logtalk::message_hook(Message, Kind, Component, Tokens) <methods_message_hook_4>` hook predicate.
-If this predicate succeeds, the ``print_message/3`` predicate assumes that the message have been successfully printed.
+If this predicate succeeds, the ``print_message/3`` predicate assumes that the message has been successfully printed.

 By default: messages of kind ``debug`` or ``debug(_)`` are only printed when the ``debug`` flag is turned on; messages of kind ``banner``, ``comment``, or